ADO.NET Core SqlDataReader Class

 }

-How Do We Display the Customer and its Related Order Information Paralley?
+How Do We Display the Customer and Its Related Order Information Parallelly?

-• Fetch Orders and Match with Customers: Execute the second SELECT statement to fetch all orders.
-For each order, use the stored customer data to display it along with its corresponding customer information.
+• Fetch Orders and Match with Customers: Execute the second SELECT statement to fetch all orders and match each order with its customer from the dictionary

 Let us understand this with an example.
 First, create the following Customer and Order models: